Inter-American Court of Human Rights: Advisory Opinion OC-23/17

 It also applied the precautionary principle, requiring states to act against environmental threats even amid scientific uncertainty.
-The opinion provided a basis for later climate litigation, including the IACtHR’s 2025 Advisory Opinion on Climate Change.
+The opinion provided a basis for later climate litigation, including the I/A Court H.R.'s 2025 Advisory Opinion on Climate Change.

 Advisory Opinion OC-32/25

-The Inter-American Court of Human Rights (IACtHR) issued an Advisory Opinion OC-32/25 on July 3rd 2025.
-The opinion was requested by Chile and Colombia in January 2023 amid growing climate litigation in Latin America^{[1]}.
-It is recognised as built upon prior IACtHR jurisprudence, such as the 2017 Advisory Opinion on Environment and Human Rights, which first established the autonomous right to a healthy environment and emphasises enhanced due diligence in climate policy.
-The opinion was also delivered in the same year as the International Court of Justice's (ICJ) Advisory Opinion on climate change (July 23rd 2025) and followed the ITLOS Advisory Opinion (May 21st 2024), adding to a growing body of international guidance on climate obligations.
+The I/A Court H.R. issued an Advisory Opinion OC-32/25 on July 3, 2025.
+The opinion was requested by Chile and Colombia in January 2023 amid growing climate litigation in Latin America.
+It is recognised as built upon prior I/A Court H.R. jurisprudence, such as the 2017 Advisory Opinion on Environment and Human Rights, which first established the autonomous right to a healthy environment and emphasises enhanced due diligence in climate policy.
+The opinion was also delivered in the same year as the International Court of Justice's (ICJ) Advisory Opinion on climate change (July 23, 2025) and followed the ITLOS Advisory Opinion (May 21, 2024), adding to a growing body of international guidance on climate obligations.

 The opinion interprets the American Convention on Human Rights to include explicit state obligations in addressing climate change through a human rights framework.
 The Court took into consideration input from a multitude of stakeholders, including states, international bodies, civil society organizations, and academic institutions in arriving at this opinion, reflecting the growing concern over the impacts of climate change on human rights.

 The opinion finds the Court affirming that states must take urgent measures to mitigate and adapt to climate change.
 The Court found that this includes making efforts to regulate corporate emissions, to adopt science-based measures to mitigate climate change - including regulating corporate emissions and setting enforceable targets aligned with the 1.5°C Paris Agreement goal, to combat climate misinformation & ensure public participation in climate policymaking, and to protect vulnerable groups, including Indigenous peoples and future generations.
 It also reaffirmed the right to a healthy environment as an autonomous human right and that nature itself can hold rights.

-The Court also described the duty to prevent irreversible environmental damage as a potential jus cogens norm, which is a peremptory principle of international law.
+The Court also described the duty to prevent irreversible environmental damage as a potential jus cogens norm of international law.